-FHA Loan Guidelines for 2012 – More of the Same
+FHA Criteria for 2012 – Borrowers Can Expect More of the Same

-Based on recent emails we have received, there seems to be a lot of confusion regarding FHA loan guidelines in 2012.
-Many home buyers have expressed concerns about the imminent demise of the FHA mortgage program.
+Based on recent emails we have received, there seems to be a lot of confusion regarding current FHA criteria.
+Many home buyers have expressed concerns about the imminent demise of the program.
 Others have heard rumors that a mandatory 10% down-payment requirement is coming down the pike.
 Both of these are false.
-In an effort to prevent any additional rumors from surfacing, we have compiled a list of FHA loan guidelines and criteria.
+In an effort to prevent any additional rumors from surfacing, we have compiled a list of FHA loan criteria.

 Definition: An FHA loan is a government-backed mortgage.
 It is insured by the Federal Housing Administration, which is part of the Department of Housing and Urban Development (HUD).
 These loans are offered by government-approved lenders within the primary mortgage market.
 In the event of default, the lender will be insured against losses.
 This program has broad appeal among home buyers, mainly due to the lower down-payment requirement and easier qualification process.